ni742015/bus/README.md

 ### Customizing babel config
 To extend our usage of babel, you can define a .babelrc file at the root of your app.
 This file is optional.

-If found, Backpack will consider it to be the source of truth.
+If found, Bus will consider it to be the source of truth.
 Thus it must define what Bus needs as well, which is the bus-core/babel preset.

 This is designed so that you are not surprised by modifications we could make to the default babel configurations.